amandazhuyilan/Robotics-Lab-Projects/README.md

-# Robotics
+# Robotics Lab Projects
-Programming assignments for 2018 spring EECE 5698 Robotics course.
+Lab projects for a ROS and LCM based graduate level robotics course.
 Refer to the pdf in each corresponding lab folder for detailed information.

 ### List of Contents